NickRTR/Portfolio/README.md

-My personal web page, showcasing my work.
-In future my goal is to complete my Portfolio with a blog.
+This is my personal web page, where I showcase the work I did.
+I additionally have a connected personal blog at https://blog.nickreutlinger.de.